csm123/sharepoint-javascript-helpers/readme.md

 SJH's simple features can be combined to produce complex SharePoint-based applications.

 - Get list items
-- Add item(s) to a list
+- Add list item
+- Update list item
 - Get the current user's e-mail address

 ## Compatibility

-SharePoint:

-- SharePoint 2010, 2013, or Office 365
+- SharePoint 2010, 2013, and Office 365.
+- Today's web browsers including IE 8 and above.

 ## Easy Setup

-These steps work in SharePoint 2010, 2013, and Office 365.

 1. If you're using SharePoint 2013 or Office 365, disable the Minimal Download Strategy site feature on any sites using this script.
+The option to disable MDS is under Site Settings > Site Features.
+Alternatively, you can [optimize your JavaScript to be compatible with MDS](https://msdn.microsoft.com/en-us/library/office/dn456543.aspx), but that is outside the scope of this library.

 2. Copy sharepoint-javascript-helpers.js in SiteAssets.